damir77d/Creating-normalized-difference-vegetation-index-time-series-for-chosen-districts/README.md

 ## **NDVI analysis of different districts of Moscow at different points in time**

-Folder *Landsat8* consists of five datasets from Landsat-8: May 2015, June 2016, September 2018, June 2019, September 2019.
+Folder *Landsat8* consists of five datasets from Landsat-8: May 2015, June 2016, September 2018, June and September 2019.

 Folder *NDVIs* consists of five calculated NDVI indices for five consecutive images.